ECONOMIC

 RESULTS

-Economic Health retained a good grade (B) in 2023, although the overall score was slightly lower than the previous year.
+Economic Health retained a good grade (B) in 2024, although the overall score was slightly lower than the previous year.
 This score was calculated from the Economic Performance, Economic Stimulus and Economic Value (recreation) indicator group scores.
-Two indicator groups were assessed in 2023: Economic Performance received the highest score and a very good grade (A) and Economic Stimulus received a good grade (B).
-There was no new assessment of the Economic Value (recreation) indicator group in 2023 and results have carried over from the previous assessment (2022).
+Two indicator groups were assessed in 2024: Economic Performance received the highest score and a very good grade (A) and Economic Stimulus received a satisfactory grade (C).
+There was no new assessment of the Economic Value (recreation) indicator group in 2024 and results have carried over from the previous assessment (2022).

 WHAT WAS MEASURED?